nexiles/nexiles.cookbook/docs/communication.rst

 slightest noise, the other happily gets his work done in a crowded kitchen area.

-Another challenge is that our company is located in oslo, ravensburg and bamberg.
+Another challenge is that our company is located in Oslo, Ravensburg and Bamberg.
 Also, people are working on site -- i.e. on the customers premise.

-These circumstaces can lead to frustration at all parties -- the one never gets hold on the only guy which can help, and the other one never gets anything done in an efficient way because of interruptions.
+These circumstances can lead to frustration at all parties -- the one never gets hold on the only guy which can help, and the other one never gets anything done in an efficient way because of interruptions.